nreese/enhanced_tilemap/README.md

 ## Enhancements

-### Add Markers to map
-Allows for the placement of markers on the tilemap.
-Markers are displayed when in the visualization panel or the dashboard panel.
-Markers can only be added and removed when in the visualization panel.

 ### Filter geohash_grid aggregation by geo_bounding_box collar
 Resolves issue [Filter geohash_grid aggregation to map view box with collar](https://github.com/elastic/kibana/issues/8087)